Roisfaozi/openMusicApi/README.md

 ## Authentication

-All API must use this authentication
+All API authentication will automatically send token by user credential from server

 ## Create Songs